 That business plan can be the basis of your future forecasting.
 If you want to represent this past performance in your new business plan, read Representing past performance in LivePlan

-When you're an individual or have a current business entity purchasing a business, we recommend using the Starting Balances entry point in your forecast.
+If you're an individual or have a current business entity purchasing a business, we recommend using the Starting Balances entry point in your forecast.
 It's the cleanest way to represent the assets and liabilities you've taken on with the company.
 The Starting Balances will take into account all of the following:

 - Assets that come with the business